Revisiting the Galactic Winds in M82 I: the recent starburst and launch of outflow in simulations: Method

 \subsection{Simulations}

 Our simulations were performed with the state-of-the-art grid-based MHD code Athena++ (\citealt{Stone2020}).
 In our simulation, we use the Harten–Lax–van Leer–Contact (HLLC) scheme as the Riemann solver.
 For self-gravity, we used the multi-grid self-gravity solver module developed by \cite{Tomida2023} to solve the self-gravity hydrodynamic equations.
-The simulations were run in a cubical box with a side length of 4 kpc and outflow boundary condition.
-We also used static mesh refinement (SMR) to refine the cells in the central starburst region to up to 4 pc resolution.
+At present, our simulations do not incorporate magnetic fields.
+The simulations were run in a cubic box with a side length of 4 kpc and an outflow boundary condition.
+Static mesh refinement (SMR) is used to refine the cells in the central starburst region to up to 4 pc resolution.
 The detailed description of the SMR scheme is given in Appendix \ref{sec:smr}.
+Note that the gas disk is not truncated in our simulations.
+Although not shown in the manuscript, we performed additional test runs and confirmed that this choice does not affect our results.
 The detailed setups of the simulations that we performed are listed in Table \ref{tab: Simulations}.